 Acceptability of the interventions

 Initiation of allocated interventions was high, suggesting that both interventions are acceptable to recent ex-smokers.
 The qualitative study suggests that both interventions were perceived as sensible and helpful.
 Both interventions also obtained generally positive ratings.
 These are encouraging findings although, as noted below, need to be taken into account with the findings that NRT/e-cigarettes were more likely to be used than QuitCoach which most people used only once.
 Some relapse prevention interventions examined in the past seem to have generated little enthusiasm and there was a concern that smokers who have recently quit smoking may feel that they have achieved their objective and have little interest in trying to prevent any theoretical lapses.
 The positive ratings could have been in part due to the fact that some of the study participants were still in the early stages of smoking cessation rather than abstinent for at least four weeks, as originally planned.
-This, however, concerns only a minority of Australian participants, and treatment ratings were positive at both trial sites.
+This, however, concerns only a minority of participants in Australia , and treatment ratings were positive at both trial sites.
 Overall, we can conclude most participants found their allocated intervention of some utility, but there was variation.

 Nicotine products

 Regarding nicotine products, e-cigarettes were selected more often than NRT in Australia (71% vs 29%), but the difference was not significant in England (54% vs 46%).
-This was unexpected in the English arm, because e-cigarettes are more popular among UK smokers than NRT 13 14.
+This was unexpected in the English site, because e-cigarettes are more popular among UK smokers than NRT 13 14.
 Given that nicotine-containing e-cigarettes are banned from general sale in Australia, we expected they would be a popular choice there as this study provided a way to access these products.
-It is possible that English smokers who attend stop smoking services are less likely to be interested in vaping, or that they were more affected by media scares concerning e-cigarettes than smokers in Australia where there is no vaping and so media scares may be less prominent.
-Nevertheless, concerns around the safety of vaping were more likely to be voiced by Australian participants in the qualitative research.
+It is possible that smokers in England who attend stop smoking services are less likely to be interested in vaping, or that they were more affected by media scares concerning e-cigarettes than smokers in Australia where there is no vaping and so media scares may be less prominent.
+Nevertheless, concerns around the safety of vaping were more likely to be voiced by participants in Australia in the qualitative research.

 The intervention consisted of recommending opportunistic use when at risk of relapse, but to use as much as need to prevent a return to smoking.
 At three month follow-up we found 53% of participants used their products at least occasionally (31% daily) and 40% at six months (23% daily).
 Of those still using their study product at least occasionally, 74% were using e-cigarette and 26% were using NRT at three months and 76% and 23% at six months (one person used both).
 This shows a higher extended use of e-cigarettes compared to NRT, but by a smaller margin than noted in a recent randomised trial 16.
 That trial, however, included nicotine patches as opposed to fast-acting NRT that was used here.
 Faster-acting NRT products generate higher rates of extended use than nicotine patches 31 32.